SnowyMouse/invader/CONTRIBUTING.md

 [git master branch]: https://github.com/SnowyMouse/Invader/tree/master

+## Wine compatibility
+If you are expecting correct behavior, then you should NOT test Invader on Wine.
+Wine has a number of issues with running Windows programs, and this can range from performance issues to actual differences in a program's behavior, even when a program would otherwise have no issues.

+Because of this, it cannot be guaranteed that Invader will work as expected if using Wine.
+You can still report issues, but if your issues cannot be reproduced on native Windows, then your issue may be discarded.

+If you are on Linux, it is HIGHLY recommended to instead compile a Linux build.
+Or, if you are on macOS, compile a macOS build.
+And so on.

+If you must test the Windows version, it is recommended to use a virtual machine to run an actual version of Windows instead of using a compatibility layer like Wine.

 # Conventions
 These conventions apply only for contributing to the official Invader repository.
 Forks and other derivatives of Invader may use completely different